TTatsuaki/SyRI-Project/index.md

-# Welcome to our Group project about SyRI!

-If you do not know what it is, then you are at the right place.
-Indeed, we are here to present you this infamous scandal that occured in the Netherlands in the last decade.

-#### Here is a quick summary of what you will find on this page:
-A short presentation of the scandal

-A focus on the **algorithm** that has been used and its issues

-Our group project, which consist in **recreating the results** of the SyRI-algorithm with the **dataset** of another country

-A **legal discussion** on the topic of **discrimination** and algorithm

-...and finally a short summary if you are too lazy to read the whole page :)

 ***Content:

 Between 2013 and 2019, 26,000 households were wrongly accused by Dutch authorities of committing fraudulent tax benefit claims.
 Parents received orders which required them to pay back the childcare benefits they received in their entirety (often 10’s of thousands of euros).
 Minorities were disproportionately affected as over 8,000 Caribbean-Dutch families were falsely accused.
 This was due to a risk classification algorithm used for the sake of fraud monitoring that turned out to be discriminatory and filled with institutional biases.